eclipse-ee4j/cargotracker/README.md

 ## Contributing
 This project complies with the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 You can use the [google-java-format](https://github.com/google/google-java-format) tool to help you comply with the Google Java Style Guide.
 You can use the tool with most major IDEs such as Eclipse and IntelliJ.

+In addition, for all XML, XHTML and HTML files we use a column/line width of 100 and we use 4 spaces for indentation.
+Please adjust the formatting settings of your IDE accordingly.

 ## Known Issues
 * If you are running older versions of Payara, you will get a log message stating that SSL certificates have expired.
 This won't get in the way of functionality, but it will stop log messages from being printed to the IDE console.
 You can solve this issue by manually removing the expired certificates from the Payara domain, as